Reviewing Clover Health Investments (CLOV) and Its Peers

 |2.64

-Clover Health Investments currently has a consensus target price of $6.38, suggesting a potential upside of 81.11%.
-As a group, “Hospital & medical service plans” companies have a potential upside of 5.97%.
-Given Clover Health Investments’ higher probable upside, equities analysts clearly believe Clover Health Investments is more favorable than its competitors.
+Clover Health Investments presently has a consensus target price of $6.38, indicating a potential upside of 69.55%.
+As a group, “Hospital & medical service plans” companies have a potential upside of 5.20%.
+Given Clover Health Investments’ higher possible upside, equities analysts plainly believe Clover Health Investments is more favorable than its peers.

 Summary

-Clover Health Investments competitors beat Clover Health Investments on 11 of the 13 factors compared.
+Clover Health Investments peers beat Clover Health Investments on 11 of the 13 factors compared.

 Clover Health Investments, Corp. operates as a medicare advantage insurer in the United States.
 The company through its Clover Assistant, a software platform that provides preferred provider organization and health maintenance organization health plans for medicare-eligible consumers.
 It also focuses on non-insurance businesses.
 Clover Health Investments, Corp. was incorporated in 2014 and is based in Franklin, Tennessee.